-Originally founded in 2012, Snowflake, whose mission is to make Enterprises Data Driven, is taking the data warehouse space by storm.
+Originally founded in 2012, Snowflake is taking the data warehouse space by storm with a mission to

 Snowflake is helping big businesses make their data more readily available for use in the cloud.
-Companies can quickly upload their data to Snowflake’s data centers and then plug that data layer into a business intelligence tool like Tableau or Looker to get insights into customers and sales.
+Companies can quickly upload their data to Snowflake’s secure cloud and then plug into a business intelligence tool like Tableau or Looker to get insights into customers and sales.

 The Alliances organization is tasked with a global mandate across 4 primary partner types:

 - ‘Solutions Partners’, primarily System Integrators and GSI’s with the expertise and capacity to co-lead large implementations

 - Referral partners working to earn their way up to Solution Partner through building a track record of successful wins